agrc/gis.utah.gov/_posts/2012-11-07-maps-on-the-hill-2013.md

 </ul>
 <p>Display Types</p>
 <ul>
-<li>You can submit hardcopy maps, interactive digital maps (you'll need to provide a means to show it on a computer), or both.</li>
+<li>You can submit hard copy maps, interactive digital maps (you'll need to provide a means to show it on a computer), or both.</li>
 <li>The focus of the event is interesting <em>maps</em> that are applicable to a wide variety of audiences.</li>
 <li>Maps can be of any topic</li>
 <li>This event is not a product/services marketing opportunity, it's purpose is to show elected officials the cool maps that people in Utah are making.</li>